ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 ---
 title: 'Day 07 - Sling Models'
-date: 2020-7-17 06:00:00
+date: 2021-6-12 19:42:00
 category: 'AEM'
 draft: false
 ---

 Howdy fellow developers :wave:!
-In the [last post](https://redquark.org/aem/day-06-htl-clientlibs/), we learned basics of HTL and clientlibs.
+In the [last post](https://redquark.org/aem/day-06-htl-clientlibs/), we learned the basics of HTL and clientlibs.
 Both HTL and clientlibs are responsible for rendering an AEM component on the frontend.
-There are times where we need to perform complex business logic on the backend and AEM is no exception.
+But there are times when we need to perform complex business logic on the backend.

+<div style="margin-top: 40px; margin-bottom: 40px;"></div>

 AEM uses the [OSGi](https://www.osgi.org/developer/what-is-osgi/) framework for its backend activities and as we know from [part 2](https://redquark.org/aem/day-02-aem-building-blocks/#osgi-container) of this developer series, we write our Java code in OSGi bundle and deploy it to AEM.

+<div style="margin-top: 40px; margin-bottom: 40px;"></div>

-In this post, we will create a simple component and perform some business logic on it using Java and based on that we will render the output on the page.
-The Java code will reside in a special model class known as **Sling Model**.
+In this post, we will create a simple component and perform some business logic on it using Java and after that we will render the output on the page.
+For the business logic, we will use a special construct called the **Sling Model**.

 ## Sling Models
-Wouldn't it be great if you have a direct way to map your JCR node properties to your model class?
-Say what?
-Yeah, of course, it would be :sunglasses:.
-Sling Models lets us do this in AEM.
+Wouldn't it be great if we have a direct way to map your JCR node properties to our model class?
+Of course, it would be awesome :sunglasses:.
+Sling Models lets us do that in AEM.

+<div style="margin-top: 40px; margin-bottom: 40px;"></div>

-Sling Models are "pure" POJOs which map Sling objects (resources, request objects etc.).
+Sling Models are **pure** POJOs which map Sling objects (`resources`, `request` objects etc.).

+<div style="margin-top: 40px; margin-bottom: 40px;"></div>

 Since Sling Models are annotation-driven Plain Old Java Objects (POJOs), annotations are used a lot.
 They allow us to map resource properties, assign default values, inject OSGi services and much more.

 ### Basic Usage
-The most simplest form of using Sling Models is in which the class is annotated with `@Model`, and with one `adaptable`.
+The simplest form of using Sling Models is in which the class is annotated with `@Model`, and with at least one `adaptable`.
 The fields which need to be injected are annotated with `@Inject`.
+The injected fields are normally the properties of a component (which the content authors normally set via component dialog).

+A simple Sling Model can look like this -

 ```java
 @Model(adaptables = Resource.class)